 Bailey, GOTR El Paso: Planning and budgeting were challenges for our team.
 It’s tricky and intimidating to plan and budget for something you have never done before.
 Since we received funding from the Junior League, planning was more difficult than budgeting, but it was important to get the numbers right to set up our first season for success.
 Additionally, timing proved a challenge, but not one that we couldn’t overcome, as our new council’s upcoming program timeline didn’t exactly align with our membership’s placement timeline.
 We were recruiting for the program while simultaneously learning how everything worked!
 Throughout it all, though, we had full, intentional support from GOTRI and a strong team of Junior League volunteers who were ready to go the extra mile.

 Bailey celebrating a GOTR girl achieving her goal of crossing the finish line at the 5K.
+(Courtesy of www.lilianachavezphotography.com)

 Megan, GOTR Snohomish County: In 2020, after four years of steady growth, where our biggest challenge was keeping up with the community’s desire for our program, we felt like we were finally getting our feet under us.
 We headed into year five with confidence and big goals.
 But three days before our spring season started, schools shut down.
 With the growing COVID threat, we noticed sluggish registration numbers and knew we’d have some challenges, but we did not anticipate fully canceling the season.
 Like all councils during this time, we had to pivot our plans and make operation, programmatic, and staffing changes.
 Many of our original goals, events, and milestones did not come to fruition as our best options for events and engagement were limited and virtual.

-Megan and a GOTR participant in full hero-mode, capes and all!
+Megan in full hero-mode, cape and all!

 What strategies and solutions were effective in overcoming these challenges?